StackOps/python-automationclient/_sources/Component.txt

 Show a specific component
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To show details about a component this one must be reference by its name
+To show details about a specific component this one must be reference by its name

 .. code-block:: bash